 top of page

-CoMA is run by a volunteer board.
-We are all metalsmiths of varying stripes and believe that connecting artists is the key to building and maintaining our vibrant metal arts community in Colorado.
-Board members are elected at the Annual All Members meeting for two year terms even if they are appointed when positions become vacant before our Annual Meeting.
-If you are interested in joining the board or volunteering in another capacity (we can always use help!), contact our President, Kim Harrell, at president@coloradometalsmiths.org
+CoMA is run by a volunteer board of metalsmiths of varying experience, all sharing in the belief that connecting artists is the key to building and maintaining our vibrant metal arts community in Colorado.
+Board members are elected at the Annual All Members meeting for two year terms, even if they are appointed when positions become vacant, before our Annual Meeting.
+If you are interested in joining the board or volunteering in another capacity (we can always use help!), contact our President, Kevin McConnaughey, at president@coloradometalsmiths.org

 For 2025, the board will meet from 12:30 - 2 PM on the third Sunday of the month in February, March, April, May, June, September, October, and November.
 Traditionally, we hold a board retreat in January, and an annual members' meeting during our conference in July.
 Please note that dates and times are subject to change at short notice, but we will communicate such changes to our CoMA members.